gedikyusuf/Thermal_Conversion_GUI/paper.md

 ---

 # Summary
 Thermal imaging has become increasingly important in structural health monitoring, geosciences, and ecological observations, particularly with the growing accessibility of UAV-based remote sensing platforms [@mccafferty2021].
+This convergence of technology and application is critical for Earth Sciences, where high-resolution spatial data is essential for assessing surface processes, infrastructure stability, and environmental change.
 Most commercial UAV thermal cameras record data in Radiometric JPEG (R-JPEG) format, embedding raw temperature values in metadata rather than storing them in a geospatially compatible raster format that can be directly processed by GIS software.

 Several tools exist for thermal extraction workflows, including ImageJ-based macros [@tattersall2019] and radiometric metadata decoders such as ExifTool [@harvey2025].
 However, these solutions typically require scripting experience, manual orchestration across multiple software steps, or command-line data handling, which significantly increases the risk of user error and slows down large-scale processing.